Susmitha1594/Accidents-in-UK/README.md

  ### Data Modeling

 We will work on using few **Supervised Learning algorithms** to check the Accident Severity and to predict which model will give a better accuracy.
-It is very important to make sure the model predicts well beacuse there are high chances of geting into trouble if there are more False Negative, which means predicting an area which is prone to more accidents as negative.
+It is very important to make sure the model predicts well because there are high chances of getting into trouble if there are more False Negative, which means predicting an area which is prone to more accidents as negative.
 This can be dangerous.
 So here we have checked for Predicting the Severity of Accidents.
-After splitting the data in Train and Test sets we have performed few algortihms to check the prediction.
+After splitting the data in Train and Test sets, we have performed few algorithms to check the prediction.

 #### Gaussian Naive Bayes

+It is an easy and simple classifier to apply.
+It can handle working with both discrete and continuous data.
+It can be used to make real time predictions and the execution speed is quick.

 <img width="452" alt="GNB" src="https://user-images.githubusercontent.com/60418159/145462986-e255b4f2-19ca-4416-b42e-a1813bac6329.png">